-Early Childhood Center students may use the Before School Care and Session A segments.
-Kindergarten and Grade School students may use the Before School Care, Session B and Early Release segments.
-The "B" session (3:15 PM - 6:00 PM) and ER is also available to students in Rainbows, Shooting Stars, and Sunshines.
-Availability to Fuzzy Bears is with the approval of the Principal, Director of the Preschool, and Director of the Extended Day Program.
-On the registration form, it is possible to register for Early Release without the B session.
+Early Childhood Center students may use Session A. Kindergarten and Grade School students may use Session B and Early Release segments.
+Please note: ECC students who are registered for the "Session B" do not need to register for Early Release.
+On the registration form, it is possible for K-8 students to register for Early Release without the B session.
 The fee for this session is clearly listed above.

 Families are required to use the FACTS Management Company for Extended Day Program payments.
-A link to FACTS Management Company can be found on our website.
+A link to FACTS Management Company can be found on the school website.